turgu1/esp32-scheme-vm/README.md

 Early piece of code.
 This is work in progress and is still under heavy development.
 At this point in time, programs are able to be run on both Linux, OSX and ESP32 platforms.
-Please look at the Todo list below for more information to the state of development.
+Please look at the Todo list below for more information about the state of development.

 This is a port of the PicoBit Scheme system you can find at the following